 Vision loss or blindness can be caused by congenital defects or it can develop during your dog’s life.
 Some cases of vision loss are genetic and breed or age-specific, for example, white dogs, such as white Boxers and Great Danes have a greater prevalence of blindness.
-Dogs may loose vision as they get old or they can become blind due to trauma (e.g. after being hit by a car), untreated ocular infections or corneal ulcers.
-In addition, progressive diseases such as cataracts, retinal degeneration and glaucoma may cause chronic vision loss.
+Dogs may lose vision as they get old or they can become blind due to trauma (e.g. after being hit by a car), untreated ocular infections, or corneal ulcers.
+In addition, progressive diseases such as cataracts, retinal degeneration, and glaucoma may cause chronic vision loss.

 Signs Of Vision Loss

-Detecting vision loss can be difficult because most dogs are capable of compensating lack of vision using other senses.
-In old dogs, parents may attribute their clumsiness and disorientation to age and not to a failing eyesight.
+Detecting vision loss can be difficult because most dogs are capable of compensating a lack of vision using other senses.
+In old dogs, parents may attribute their clumsiness and disorientation to age and not to failing eyesight.
 Early detection of any ocular disease is essential to prevent vision loss.
-Some signs of oculardisease are:

 Signs of progressive vision loss in geriatric dogs include:

 - Misjudging heights and bumping into walls, furniture or other objects